-As a member who served on the House Budget Committee, I am keenly aware that we cannot keep borrowing our way to a better future.
+As a former member of the House Budget Committee, I am keenly aware that we cannot keep borrowing our way to a better future.
 We must take decisive action to reduce our federal deficit.
 However, we must also continue to make targeted investments to spur economic growth and combat high unemployment.
 Rhode Islanders are still looking for jobs, but they are also looking for a government they can trust to live within its fiscal means.

-While I remain disappointed that Congress failed to reach a compromise on a comprehensive package during the fiscal cliff negotiations, I continue to work with my colleagues to achieve this goal.
-As a means to avert the fiscal cliff and take yet another step towards bringing our deficit under control, I supported the American Taxpayer Relief Act, which was signed into law by President Obama on January 2, 2013.
+I continue to work with my colleagues to bring our deficit under control.
+As a result of our efforts the deficit is now at its lowest level in six years.
+In Fiscal Year 2014, the deficit fell to 2.8% of gross domestic product, its lowest level since the start of the recession.
+I supported the American Taxpayer Relief Act, which was signed into law by President Obama on January 2, 2013.
 The law protects Americans making less than $400,000 a year from future tax increases, providing the middle class and our nation’s small businesses the additional certainty needed to grow and prosper.
-While I had concerns about certain portions of the agreement, I am very pleased that the legislation included an extension of the child tax credit, the earned income tax credit, unemployment benefits, and a permanent fix of the the Alternative Minimum Tax so it will not hit middle-class families.
-The bill will raise $620 billion in revenue over the next ten years on top of the $1.7 trillion dollars in spending cuts the President has already signed into law since last April, including through the Budget Control Act.
+The legislation also included an extension of the child tax credit, the earned income tax credit, unemployment benefits, and a permanent fix of the Alternative Minimum Tax so it will not hit middle-class families.
+The bill will raise $620 billion in revenue over the next ten years on top of the $1.7 trillion dollars in spending cuts the President has already signed into law since 2012, including through the Budget Control Act.

 Any attempts at deficit reduction should be fair, balanced and involve shared sacrifice, and I will not support a plan that unfairly burdens low and middle-income families.
 Economists agree that we will only achieve fiscal balance through a combination of spending cuts and revenue measures.
 According to the Office of Management and Budget, total tax expenditures are a little over $1 trillion a year, almost equal to total discretionary spending for FY13 ($1.1 trillion).
 It’s clear that we cannot fix our budget through cutting alone; we must make tough decisions on both the spending and revenue side of the ledger.